 Using sensible thresholds for alerting and investigation is a tricky facet of modern infrastructure monitoring.
 Since static thresholds can never adapt to a system’s dynamic behavior, they can’t learn what’s normal and what’s not, and they end up generating too many false alarms and missed alarms.

-At Site24x7, we're at the verge of a new era of self-learning monitoring solutions based on artificial intelligence and machine learning.
-With the launch of our AI-powered anomaly and outlier detection, you can basically do away with static thresholds and distinguish between normal and abnormal trends in your metric, forecast potential outages, and fix issues before it starts affecting your customers.
+At Site24x7, we're pioneering a new era of self-learning monitoring solutions based on artificial intelligence and machine learning algorithms.
+With the launch of our AI-powered anomaly and outlier detection mechanisms, you can basically do away with static thresholds and distinguish between normal and abnormal trends in your metrics, forecast potential outages, and fix issues before they start affecting customers.

-Using Anomaly data for DevOps productivity
+Using anomaly data to boost DevOps productivity

-Anomaly detection is a set of robust techniques and predictive machine learning models applied to find unusual behaviors and/or states in systems and their observable signals.
-Site24x7 uses an AI-based anomaly framework to detect unusual spikes or aberrations in your monitored critical metrics, such as response time, CPU usage, memory usage etc. DevOps technicians can use the anomaly data for better operational efficiency.
+Anomaly detection involves applying a set of robust techniques and predictive machine learning models to find unusual behaviors and/or states in systems.
+Site24x7 uses an AI-based anomaly framework to detect unusual spikes or aberrations in your monitored critical metrics, such as response time, CPU usage, and memory usage.
+DevOps technicians can use the anomaly data for better operational efficiency.

-- It can reduce the need to set or recalibrate thresholds across a variety of different monitors.
+Reduce the need to set or recalibrate thresholds across a variety of different monitors.